Est. 1980 Intermediate

 Why Ada Still Matters

-Despite being 45+ years old, Ada remains essential in critical industries:
+Despite its origins in the early 1980s, Ada remains essential in critical industries:

 1. Safety-Critical Systems